xrettle/WFGY/ProblemMap/Atlas/canonical-casebook-v1.md

 ---

-## 7. Relationship to the atlas core 🔗
+## 7. Relationship to the Atlas core 🔗

-This document depends on the atlas core.
+This document depends on the Atlas core.

-Use the atlas core to understand:
+Use the Atlas core to understand:

 - family structure
 - routing rules